LancelotTheFirst/miner/Plan.md

     - Check memory and processor usage with actuator.

     - Add competitors block validation.

-    - Add initialization from another miner entries because local data may be already not actual.

     - Add logging not only when errors but in normal flow too.

     - Add correct exception handling.

     - Write comments where you think they are nessesary.

-    - Try to use NoSql storage.

-        - May be Spring Data key-value no sql storage would be convenient.

     - Use liquibase.